Eye neoplasm

-An eye neoplasm is a tumor of the eye.
-A rare type of tumor, eye neoplasms can affect all parts of the eye, and can either be benign or malignant (cancerous), in which case it is known as eye cancer.
+An eye neoplasm is a rare type of tumor of the eye.
+Eye neoplasms can affect all parts of the eye, and can either be benign (noncancerous) or malignant (cancerous), in which case it is known as eye cancer.
 Eye cancers can be primary (starts within the eye) or metastatic cancer (spread to the eye from another organ).
 The two most common cancers that spread to the eye from another organ are breast cancer and lung cancer.
 Other less common sites of origin include the prostate, kidney, thyroid, skin, colon and blood or bone marrow.

 Types

-Tumors in the eye and orbit can be benign like dermoid cysts, or malignant like rhabdomyosarcoma and retinoblastoma.

-Malignant
+Malignant (cancerous)

 The most common eyelid tumor is called basal cell carcinoma.
 This tumor can grow around the eye but rarely spreads to other parts of the body.
 Other types of common eyelid cancers include squamous carcinoma, sebaceous carcinoma and melanoma.
 The most common orbital malignancy is orbital lymphoma.
 This tumor can be diagnosed by biopsy with histopathologic and immunohistochemical analysis.
 Most patients with orbital lymphoma can be offered chemotherapy or radiation therapy.